-Information for patients
+Information for patients from General Surgery and Cancer Services

 This leaflet is for women having breast reconstruction at the same time as, or following a mastectomy.
 This leaflet will guide you through your surgery, explaining how you should prepare for your procedure, through to how you are likely to feel afterwards.
 It is not meant to replace the information discussed between you and your doctor, but can act as a starting point for such a discussion or as a useful reminder of the key points.